 Below, we have compiled a list of several practical tips that will help you pass the written test with flying colors.

 You need to find out what exactly the written test will contain so that you can prepare properly for it.
 Even though the structure of the written test is more or less the same, each state and individual agency have some specifications.
 Therefore, the best source of information is the department you are applying for.
 Usually they prepare some guides or study kits with sample tests that you can use.
 The best thing, however, is to find a prep package that you can download for free or buy at a reasonable price in order to prepare properly.
-JobTestPrep are one such option.
+Police Exam 911 is one such option.
 Or you can choose video lessons or practical guides.
 The idea is to know the basics so that you are not surprised at the actual day of the exam.
+We put together a Free Mini-Course to help you Pass the Police Exam.

 Understand the overall test process